EmberLightVFX/Fusion-for-Prism/README.md

 More docs are ToDo

-This is ready for use for versioning in Prism.
+This is ready for use in Prism2.

 Things working: